20hertz/sountinel/DEPLOYMENT.md

-# Sound Sentinel Deployment Guide
+# Sountinel Deployment Guide

-This guide covers deploying the Sound Sentinel Devvit app to Reddit.
+This guide covers deploying the Sountinel Devvit app to Reddit.

 ## Prerequisites